This word caused a translation crisis in Anglo newsrooms when president Emmanuel Macron said Les non-vaccinés, j’ai très envie de les emmerder.

 Ever sat or stood somewhere high and felt an overwhelming feeling that you might jump?
 Even though you obviously never intend to jump, the edge holds a strange fascination, a call you might say.

 The ‘call of the void’ can be used more generally to describe the urge to engage in self destructive behaviour during everyday life, but it’s only ever an urge, not something acted upon.

 As-tu déjà ressenti l’envie de traiter ton patron de connard chauve et de partir?
 Bien sûr, nous ressentons tous l’appel du vide de temps en temps – Have you ever felt the urge to tell your boss he’s a balding dickhead and then just walk out?
 Of course, we all feel the call of the void from time to time.

 Don’t waste time with complicated explanations of your lateness, just wave it all away with the catch-all French excuse.
 Photo: AFP

-Not the same as what the US president is facing (French newspapers are generally translating impeachment as the rather dramatic sounding destitution) empêchement is an extremely handy phrase if you're running very late.
+Not the same as what US presidents occasionally face (French newspapers generally translate impeachment as the rather dramatic sounding destitution) empêchement is an extremely handy phrase if you’re running very late.

 It’s basically a get-out-of-jail-free card for any kind of lateness, which you can simply explain away as being down to empêchement, or an unexpected last-minute change of plans.